Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - Documentation.
 - Test cases.
 - Deal with user feedbacks (bugs/suggestions) for the deployed djpp.
 I hope somebody starts using it.
+- Convert several experiments in http://reproducingnetworkresearch.wordpress.com/ which only needs to use Mininet (e.g.: no kernel patch) to use the deployed djpp.

 #### Minor things:
 - I'm thinking of customizing the [classifier list](https://ec2-54-218-16-158.us-west-2.compute.amazonaws.com/packages/search/).